satbq/musicMCT/README.md

-design your own microtonal scale from scratch; if you’re a theorist who wants a geometrical perspective on concepts like voice leading and maximal evenness; if you’re an ethnomusicologist looking to interpret tuning data: musicMCT might be useful to you!
+design your own microtonal scale from scratch; if you’re a theorist who wants a geometrical perspective on concepts like voice leading and maximal evenness; if you’re an ethnomusicologist looking to interpret tuning data: musicMCT might be useful to you.

 ## Installation